Deltares/aqua-monitor/README.md

 # Test locally

-Since we're using Python 2.7 here, we need old version of GCS tools here, such as dev_appserver.py

-Installing this on Windows for development purposes is not easy.
-One way to do this is via https://pypi.org/project/gae_installer/:

-* pip install gae_installer

-(Google App Engine Standard environment, Python 2.7)

-* cd dist
-* python dev_appserver.py app.yaml

-On Windows use (assumin virtualenv with Python 2.7 named aqua-monitor):

-* cd dist
-* python <replace_with_python_installation_dir>\envs\aqua-monitor\Lib\site-packages\google_appengine\dev_appserver.py app.yaml

 On Linux (after you upgrade gcloud with the relevant components) `gcloud components install app-engine-python-extras`
 * `gulp serve:gae`

 Open the aqua monitor at port 8081

 # Advanced parameter, not exposed yet to the user interface